Learner062022/SQL-Table-Creation-Queries/README.md

 ## Description of SQL Queries
 ### Stock Table
-Creates a table to record stock ata shop with each item having a name, short description, price and quantity in stock.
+Creates a table to record stock at a shop with each item having a name, short description, price and quantity in stock.
 ```sql
 CREATE TABLE IF NOT EXISTS stocks (
     ID INT UNSIGNED NOT NULL AUTO_INCREMENT PRIMARY KEY,